COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    11. METHOD(purpose, expression)

-5. Any attributes not included in this list should be treated as if they appear in alphabetical order after the items already listed for their (capitalised) categories above.
+5. Any attributes not included in this list should be treated as if they appear in alphabetical order after the last item already listed for their (capitalised) categories above.
 If the category does not appear, the attributes are presented in alphabetical order of category and then `object_id` after DESCRIPTION_EXAMPLE.